rouanw/rouanw.github.io/_drafts/why-should-i-be-a-polyglot-programmer.md

 A developer who understands the importance of testing and knows how to write good tests will be an invaluable asset to your team.
 They should know how to write functional tests (so that they can protect your features), how to write unit and integration tests (to ensure that the internal structure of your application is sound) and how to practise Test Driven Development (so that your application is fully tested and well designed).

 Automated give us confidence that our software does what it's meant to.
 The developer you hire should understand this and ensure that testing is a first class consideration in your development process.
+Developers who are passionate about testing tend to be intolerant of those who are not.
+Given your support, expect your new hire to quickly get the rest of the team writing tests.

 ####Design